Easy Salmon Patties are quick, easy, and make fans of even the pickiest eaters. These patties are dinner-ready in under 30!

 - Form mixture into 6-8 even sized patties.

-- Heat a cast iron skillet or grill and cook patties for 4-5 minutes, flipping once, until crisp and golden.
+- Heat a cast iron skillet or grill over medium-low and cook patties for 4-5 minutes, flipping once, until crisp and golden.

 - Serve with your favorite tartar, bbq, or sweet chili sauce.